AMID Logo E-BAY Logo

 international shipping cars in ro-ro vessel

 The exemption would be for rates for small and mid-size cars.
-If you use roll-on/roll-off service, the rates may be a lump sum in US$ based on the makes, models, and years of units.
-However, it would help if you understood that, in reality, to get a rate in a lump sum, RORO carriers have created and used in their practice special ocean rate matrices, which refer to overall volumes of cars shipped from the US based on their make, model, and year information.
+If you use a roll-on/roll-off service, the rates may be a lump sum in US dollars based on the makes, models, and years of the units.
+However, it would be helpful if you understood that, in reality, to obtain a lump sum rate, RORO carriers have created and used special ocean rate matrices in their practice, which refer to overall volumes of cars shipped from the US based on their make, model, and year information.
 RORO freight rates are based on their overall volume.
 For example, autos up to 600 cubic feet of total volume and up to 1.6 meters high - $1,300 lump sum + BAF & CAF, etc.

 IMPORTANT: Your RORO shipment will be measured at an SSL pier (Steam Ship Line's pier).
 Suppose the unit's overall dimensions retrieved by SSL will differ from those given by the shipper when booking their shipment.
-In that case, additional shipping costs will apply to the total shipping cost initially quoted to the shipper by a global shipping company.
+In that case, additional international shipping costs will apply to the total cost initially quoted to the shipper.
 Your total freight cost will be calculated as the total volume of your unit in CBF or CBM multiplied by the rate per CBF or CBM, depending on the unit type, plus surcharges on the freight rate.

-In roll-on/roll-off, carriers use other types of cube tables besides shipping cars.
-As long as a shipper provides the vehicle's make, model, and year, the international shipping company may directly define the total volume in CBF or CBM.
-Sea freight per CBF or CBM is offered to calculate the total shipping cost.
+In roll-on/roll-off operations, carriers utilize various types of cube tables, including those designed for cars.
+As long as a shipper provides the vehicle's make, model, and year, a carrier can directly define the total volume in cubic feet (CFB) or cubic meters (CBM).
+Sea freight is offered on a CBF (Cubic Feet) or CBM (Cubic Meters) basis to calculate the total international shipping cost.

 Rates for vehicles in containers (and other types of smaller motorized units) can be as follows:

-1. Freight rates apply to containers containing an automobile belonging to a single shipper/owner and consigned to one consignee.
-Shippers load and secure the containers and complete U.S. customs formalities.
+1. Freight rates apply to containers containing an automobile belonging to a single shipper or owner and consigned to a single consignee.
+Shippers load and secure the containers, then complete the necessary export formalities.

 2. Freight rate per one automobile consolidated by a freight forwarder in a multimodal container with other ones belonging to different shippers (a) OR per container containing two, three, or more on behalf of one shipper/owner (b).

-1. INTERNATIONAL OCEAN FREIGHT RATE FOR CARS PER ENTIRE CONTAINER: The price is only the ocean freight.
+1. OCEAN FREIGHT RATE FOR CARS PER ENTIRE CONTAINER: The price is only the ocean freight.
 I.e., per an FCL booking scheduled with a steamship line only.
 That means the shipper is responsible for stuffing and securing autos in containers.
-Shippers are held accountable for title validation with U.S. Customs.
-You should read and understand these rates for FCL – Full Container Load with the commodity: new or used, etc. Often, FCL rates (costs related to a booking offered to a shipper) on international shipments of containers with motorized units will include additional surcharges on top of the sea freight rate.
-Certain international shipping companies do not accept vehicles in containers.
+Shippers are held accountable for title validation with U.S. Customs and Border Protection.
+You should read and understand these rates for FCL – Full Container Load, including the commodity type (new or used), etc. Often, FCL rates (costs related to a booking offered to a shipper) on shipments of containers with motorized units will include additional surcharges on top of the sea freight rate.
+Certain carriers do not accept vehicles in containers.

-2. INTERNATIONAL OCEAN FREIGHT RATE PER ONE CAR CONSOLIDATED IN A CONTAINER WITH OTHER CARS, or PER ENTIRE CONTAINER containing two, three, or more, which is loaded and secured by an international shipping company on behalf of one shipper/owner:
+2. OCEAN FREIGHT RATE PER ONE CAR CONSOLIDATED IN A CONTAINER WITH OTHER CARS, or PER ENTIRE CONTAINER containing two, three, or more, which is loaded and secured on behalf of one shipper/owner:

 Generally, shipped autos will be consolidated in a 40' High Cube container.
-Sometimes, using international shipping companies' services can be the most convenient and economical way.
+Sometimes, using the services of international shipping companies can be the most convenient and economical way.
 However, this service is not always available.
-This rate will include loading and securing vehicles in a container by a professional-quality loading company.
-The international shipping cost will pass U.S. Customs formalities with the title(s).
+This rate includes loading and securing vehicles in a container by a professional loading company.
+They will pass U.S. Customs formalities with the title(s).

-The shipper (or freight forwarder on the shipper's behalf) should arrange delivery of the car(s) to a parking lot of a quality loading company (international shipping company's loading dock) and leave it there along with all required documents for the international shipment by sea.
+The shipper (or freight forwarder on the shipper's behalf) should arrange for the delivery of the car(s) to a parking lot of a reputable loading company and leave it there, along with all required documents for the shipment by sea.
 If they are ready to be loaded in containers, this quality loading company should handle everything, including passing U.S. customs formalities.
-As long as vehicles have crossed the U.S. customs, all documents will be returned to the shipper or (by shipper request) forwarded directly to the consignee or a destination receiving terminal.
+As long as vehicles have crossed everything, all documents will be returned to the shipper or (by shipper request) forwarded directly to the consignee or a destination receiving terminal.

 Depending on the size of the autos, four to five of them may be consolidated in one multimodal 40' or 40HC container.
 However, only three or even two can be in a container to ensure a quality load.
 If you ship luxury or antique (valued) automotive, we recommend using an entire 20' or 40' container.

-If you ship internationally, only one car is consolidated with others, so the freight rate should be offered as a lump sum per car, depending on make, model, and year, i.e., its dimensions (size).
+If you ship, only one car is consolidated with others.
+Therefore, the freight rate should be offered as a lump sum per car, depending on the make, model, year, and dimensions (size).
 For example: Toyota Corolla, 2004 - $750 lump sum + BAF & CAF, etc. And finally, like this:

 As a rule, rates for consolidated vehicles are all-in/"Free Out."
-That includes loading and securing in a container, U.S. Customs formalities, and the freight cost to ship it to the destination.
+This includes loading and securing the item in a container, U.S. Customs formalities, and the freight cost to ship it to the destination.
 Not included:

 1. SED (Shipper's Export Declaration) in AES (optional) - $35